mfaizsyahmi/WindowNotifyOverlay_AHK2/Classes.md

 `HWND` of the parent.

 #### `popups`
-A `Map` where the key is a unique id, value is WindowNotifyOverlay.Popup instance.
+A `Map` where the key is a unique id, value is `WindowNotifyOverlay.Popup` instance.

+DO NOT add or remove items directly.
+Instead use the `Popup()` method to add, and call the individual popup's `Remove()` method to remove.

 #### `HtmlEvents`
 Instance of `WindowNotifyOverlay.HtmlDocEvents` bound to the instance's `Doc`.